franny1615/MAUI.Bootstrap/README.md

         .HorizontalTextAlignment(TextAlignment.Center)
         .Text("Top Popover"),
     0); // final parameter is an auto-dismiss number in seconds.
 Defaults to zero and doesn't auto dismiss

+// may close the popover from somewhere else like so
+// this is for when there is an event inside your popover
+// that is meant to close the popover after selection
+// i.e. selecting from a dropdown.
+currentPopover.ClosePopover();
 ```

 ### Spinner